 VM-22 Section 10.H.2

 c.
 Model contract loan interest in a manner consistent with contract provisions and with the scenario.
-Include interest paid in cash as a positive contract loan cash flow in that projection interval, but do not include interest added to the loan balance as a contract loan cash flow.
+Include interest paid in cash as a positive contract loan cash flow in that projection interval, per Section 4.A.1.i, but do not include interest added to the loan balance as a contract loan cash flow.
 (The increased balance will require increased repayment cash flows in future projection intervals.)

 d.
 Model contract loan principal repayments, including those that occur automatically upon death or surrender.
-Include contract loan principal repayments as a positive policy loan cash flow, per Section 4.A.1.h.
+Include contract loan principal repayments as a positive policy loan cash flow, per Section 4.A.1.i.

 e.
 Model contract loan principal.
-Include additional contract loan principal as a negative contract loan cash flow, per Section 4.A.1.h (but do not include interest added to the loan balance as a negative policy loan cash flow).
+Include additional contract loan principal as a negative contract loan cash flow, per Section 4.A.1.i (but do not include interest added to the loan balance as a negative policy loan cash flow).

 VM-31 Section 3.E.3